YonYon2/chess-viewer/README.md

 Replays a chess.com game on Windows Terminal when given a PGN (with timestamps!) as a text file.

 ## Features
-- prints the chess board with pieces, name of players, increment, and clocks in ASCII with colors
+- prints the chess board with pieces, name of players, time increment, and clocks in ASCII with colors
 - flip board depending on perspective
 - toggle to use unicode chess pieces or just letters
 - playback game in real-time, rewind, or scroll move-by-move forwards and backwards